novahow/novahow.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm How-Shing Wang, a second-year master's student majoring in Computer Science at Georgia Tech.
-My interests lie in ML systems, spanning from cloud infrastructure to performant GPU kernels.
+My interests lie in ML systems, spanning from cloud infrastructure, inference engines, to performant GPU kernels.
 Currently, I am studying compilers and GPU architecture to gain a more holistic view of the entire ML system stack.

 In my free time, I enjoy listening to J-Pop, watching Netflix, playing tennis, and sometimes creating content on Threads.
 Unfortunately, as a grad student, I don't have much of it!